AnalogJ/thesparktree-blog/_posts/2020-05-27-traefik-advanced-config.md

 Before we start working with the advanced features of Traefik, lets get a simple example working.
 We'll use this example as the base for any changes necessary to enable an advanced Traefik feature.

-- First, we need to create a shared Docker overlay network.
-Docker Compose (which we'll be using in the following examples) will create your container(s) but it will also create a docker overlay network specifically for containers defined in the compose file.
+- First, we need to create a shared Docker network.
+Docker Compose (which we'll be using in the following examples) will create your container(s) but it will also create a docker network specifically for containers defined in the compose file.
 This is fine until you notice that traefik is unable to route to containers defined in other `docker-compose.yml` files, or started manually via `docker run`
-To solve this, we'll need to create a shared docker overlay network using `docker network create traefik` first.
+To solve this, we'll need to create a shared docker network using `docker network create traefik` first.

 - Next, lets create a new folder and a `docker-compose.yml` file.
 In the subsequent examples, all differences from this config will be bolded.